 The exam pattern of MICAT 2018 is expected to be on the similar lines as that of last year.
-As per the last year’s pattern, MICAT is a computer based test of two hours and forty five minutes (2:45 hrs) duration carrying approximately 120-145 descriptive as well as objective type questions.
+As per the last year’s pattern, MICAT is a computer based test of two hours and forty-five minutes (2:45 hrs) duration carrying approximately 120-145 descriptive as well as objective type questions.

-Expected MICAT 2018 Exam Structure
+MICAT Exam Pattern

 No. of Questions

 2 Hour and 45 Minutes

 Note: The total number of questions and time allotted may vary for MICAT 2018 exam pattern.